 Certificate of Exemption

-If you face a special financial hardship, the state’s tax forms give you an option to appeal the penalties for remaining uninsured.
+If you face a special financial hardship, Massachusetts’ state tax forms give you an option to appeal the penalties for remaining uninsured.
 In addition, the Health Connector offers a Certificate of Exemption for individuals who can provide information about the 2019 tax year before it ends.

 Please call Customer Service at 1-877-MA-ENROLL (1-877-623-6765), TTY 1-877-623-7773 and choose from the available options.